 A primary objective of our graduate program is to encourage research that follows from an understanding of the substantive and methodological bases of scientific psychology as well as from other social and biological sciences.
 We encourage students to appreciate the multiple historical and theoretical contexts from which the field has emerged, and to create an environment that facilitates student and faculty interest and participation in research activities.
 Moreover, many members of the faculty are committed to exploring the impact of their work on individual, community, and societal problems.
 Consequently, faculty and student interests and research often bridge basic science to issues of public policy, providing opportunities for students to develop broad areas of expertise.

 We are deeply committed to graduate education and are eager to work closely with students to help them take advantage of the rich offerings of our Department and University in ways that suit their interests and talents.
+Our department is a thriving and diverse intellectual community that is committed to a culture of inclusiveness.
 The relatively small size of our graduate program and the large number of primary and affiliated faculty ensure that each student receives extensive attention in following an individualized curriculum.
 Over the years, we have cultivated a supportive environment that provides rigorous training.
 Our program is an active, exciting, flexible, and challenging setting in which qualified students who share our interests thrive.
 We welcome your application.